Beta

 In the second phase of the pilot, JFM and D3 revised the indicators and survey instrument based on feedback gathered during Phase 1.
 The team then piloted a formal, statistically rigorous primary data collection effort in Council District 7, which resulted in 313 responses.
 D3 interviewed three organizations from the National Neighborhood Indicators Partnership with similar indicator projects to understand how they steward data, ensure relevancy over time, and identify the long-term outcomes and lessons learned from each project.
 D3 began the stakeholder mapping process in this phase to prepare for a more action-oriented first year of full implementation.
 A draft map was created to demonstrate the potential, and further work on this will take place in 2024.
 Similar to Phase 1, JFM solicited feedback from residents on the survey and the process to inform improvements as the pilot moved into Phase 3.
 Also during this phase, the first interactive wireframe was created based on feedback from stakeholders.

 During the third phase of the pilot, JFM and D3 further refined the indicators and survey instrument, and expanded the scope of the survey to cover the entire City of Detroit.
 Beginning in February 2023, the team sent out the survey to 4,400 Detroit households using a random sampling strategy.
 After a few months, with a very low response rate, it became evident that random sampling was not going to give us a sufficient sample size within our project budget and we pivoted to a convenience sample approach that launched in June 2023.
 The convenience sample strategy allowed for much greater engagement with local partners: canvassers attended community events with paper surveys and flyers, our community development partners encouraged their residents to fill out the survey, and local media partners got the word out to even more residents.
-This change in tactics resulted in the collection of over 2,500 responses, enough for the online tool that we plan to release in 2024 to present results at the Detroit City Council District level.
+This change in tactics resulted in the collection of over 2,500 responses, enough for the online tool that we released in early 2024 to present results at the Detroit City Council District level.

 Surveys in Phase 3 integrated some elements of the Center for Disease Control’s (CDC) Behavioral Risk Factor Surveillance System.
 Annually, the CDC administers a variety of health-related surveys to the American public to understand how people’s behaviors, interactions, and access to services might impact their mental and physical well-being.
 Some segments of the population are less likely to respond to these surveys due to factors such as language barriers, housing challenges, and lack of trust in the system.
 The Robert Wood Johnson Foundation funded a project with the CDC Foundation to work with local data intermediaries like Data Driven Detroit to identify potential method improvements that leverage local relationships to improve those data collection methods.
 In Phase 3, the NVI survey incorporated pilot modules from the CDC’s Behavioral Risk Factor Surveillance System on reactions to racism and social determinants of health for respondents through mid-July.
 In addition, three questions from the Reactions to Race module were integrated into the Equity and Impact section of the NVI framework.